SomeWeekendReading/someweekendreading.github.io/quotes.md

 _Boston Globe_, Sunday July 23, 2006, p.
 E9.
 Wolf is cheif judge of the US District
 Courts for the District of Massachusetts, and was one of the first successful prosecutors of public figures using the powers resulting from the Ward Commission's work.

+"What cannot be said will be wept."
+&mdash; [Sappho](https://en.wikipedia.org/wiki/Sappho) (7th century BCE)

+"Speaking to suffering is a skill born in empathy, and it's not easily learned.
+Odin gave up an eye for wisdom."
+&mdash; John Isbell, in [a comment at _Crooked Timber_](https://crookedtimber.org/2005/02/28/mother-drive-bys/#comment-63301)

 ## The Index Invested Ones